 Les Étangs Trail

 8-kilometre round trip.
 Les Étangs Trail is a bike path, but since I still had some energy left, I decided to add it to my hike for the day.
 And I’m glad I did.
 Covered in rock dust, the trail lends itself well to a long, leisurely hike.
-It goes to the Grande Presqu’île marsh, where there is an observation point, allowing you to observe ducks and other aquatic birds.
+It goes to the Grande Presqu’île marsh, where there is an observation deck, allowing you to observe ducks and other waterfowl.

 Le Pont-Suspendu Trail